Hello - I’m Sarah. Coffee lover, creative human and self-taught slip-cast ceramicist.

 Like we, as humans, evolve over our lifetime, my designs grow in personality as they’re made.
 Each piece, and each set, subtly breaks the conformity of the whole as complexities arise in form and stature – some round pieces may be slightly more oval, some straight lines may be more curvaceous and some areas of glaze may be more luscious than others.
 Some differences are intentional, others by chance.
 It’s all about embracing the uncontrollable, because small variations in the kiln simply add to the final product’s story and character.

-The process takes place in a generous garden shed which is located beneath sunny skies in Tauranga, New Zealand.
+Every Sarah Backler piece is designed and made in a generous garden shed located beneath sunny skies in Tauranga, New Zealand.